Earth's magnetic field: Magnetosphere

 As well as deflecting the solar wind, the Earth's magnetic field deflects cosmic rays, high-energy charged particles that are mostly from outside the Solar System.
 Many cosmic rays are kept out of the Solar System by the Sun's magnetosphere, or heliosphere.
 By contrast, astronauts on the Moon risk exposure to radiation.
 Anyone who had been on the Moon's surface during a particularly violent solar eruption in 2005 would have received a lethal dose.

 Some of the charged particles do get into the magnetosphere.
 These spiral around field lines, bouncing back and forth between the poles several times per second.
 In addition, positive ions slowly drift westward and negative ions drift eastward, giving rise to a ring current.
 This current reduces the magnetic field at the Earth's surface.
-Particles that penetrate the ionosphere and collide with the atoms there give rise to the lights of the aurorae and also emit X-rays.
+Particles that penetrate the ionosphere and collide with the atoms there give rise to the lights of the aurorae while also emitting X-rays.

 The varying conditions in the magnetosphere, known as space weather, are largely driven by solar activity.
 If the solar wind is weak, the magnetosphere expands; while if it is strong, it compresses the magnetosphere and more of it gets in.
 Periods of particularly intense activity, called geomagnetic storms, can occur when a coronal mass ejection erupts above the Sun and sends a shock wave through the Solar System.
 Such a wave can take just two days to reach the Earth.
 Geomagnetic storms can cause a lot of disruption; the "Halloween" storm of 2003 damaged more than a third of NASA's satellites.
 The largest documented storm, the Carrington Event, occurred in 1859.
 It induced currents strong enough to disrupt telegraph lines, and aurorae were reported as far south as Hawaii.